devahmedsaber/sync-products-task/README.md

 ---

 ## Running the Product Sync
-   - There are multiple ways to run the product sync process:
+   - There are multiple ways to run the product sync:
      - Trigger via API Request:
-        - Send a POST request to: http://127.0.0.1:8000/api/sync-products
+        - Send a POST request to: `http://127.0.0.1:8000/api/sync-products`
             - Response:
               {
                   "message": "Product sync has been triggered successfully" }
             - Jobs will be dispatched to the queue.
             - Use queue worker or Horizon to process them.
    - Run Directly via Artisan Command (with Progress Bar):
         - php artisan sync:products
           - Runs the sync immediately.
           - Displays a progress bar in the console.
           - Processes all products in batches and downloads images.
    - Using Queue Worker (Database Queue):
        - php artisan queue:work --queue=products
            - Picks up jobs dispatched by API or command.
            - Processes products asynchronously.
            - Works well for local development without Redis/Horizon.
    - Using Laravel Horizon (Redis Queue):
      1. Start Redis locally:
         - brew services start redis
      2. Run Horizon:
         - php artisan horizon
-              - Open http://127.0.0.1:8000/horizon to monitor queued jobs.
+            - Open `http://127.0.0.1:8000/horizon` to monitor queued jobs.
             - Horizon is suitable for production-level queues.
-    - Scheduled Sync (Cron / Scheduler):
+   - Scheduled Sync (via Cron/Scheduler):
-        - Add this code '$schedule->command('sync:products')->everyMinute();' to 'app/Console/Kernel.php' or 'app/routes/console.php' if you are using Laravel 12.
+        - Add this code `$schedule->command('sync:products')->everyMinute();` to app/Console/Kernel.php
+        - If you are using Laravel 12 add this code to `app/routes/console.php` instead of `app/Console/Kernel.php`.
         - Run the scheduler locally: php artisan schedule:work
             - Automatically triggers the sync periodically.
             - Combines with queue workers or Horizon for processing.